lyteword/chspurgeon-tod/volume-6/psalm-122.md

 Or,

-1\.Love to Jerusalem is the effect of true piety.
+1\.
+Love to Jerusalem is the effect of true piety.

-2\.Prayer for Jerusalem is the effect of that love.
+2\.
+Prayer for Jerusalem is the effect of that love.

-3\.The peace of Jerusalem is the effect of that prayer; and,
+3\.
+The peace of Jerusalem is the effect of that prayer; and,

-4\.The prosperity of Jerusalem is the effect of that peace. *G.R.*
+4\.
+The prosperity of Jerusalem is the effect of that peace. *G. R.*

 **Verse 6.** God has connected giving and receiving, scattering and increasing, sowing and reaping, praying and prospering.

-1\.What we must do if we would prosper—"Pray for the peace of Jerusalem."
+1\.
+What we must do if we would prosper—"Pray for the peace of Jerusalem."

 a) Comprehensively: "Peace"—spiritual, social, ecclesiastical, national.